-Network Discovery, also known and Network Visibility and Network Mapping, is a method to identify and inspect network address space, network assets, services and connections.
+Network Discovery, also known as Network Visibility and Network Mapping, is a method to identify and inspect network address space, network assets, services and connections.
 Network Discovery increases awareness of the state of the network: reducing risk, supporting proactive network security and continuous monitoring efforts and improving operational metrics.

 As enterprises seek to automate facets of IT security policy enforcement, knowing what’s on the network and ensuring that only devices which are known, managed, and clean are allowed to connect are critical parts of any security plan.
 The first step in implementing an integrated network security architecture is to assess and document the entire infrastructure including all resources, devices, and connections.
 The information gleaned from this type of assessment is information on which the majority of security tools will rely.